 Recipe Steps

-process shots for instant pot pork chops and rice recipe.
+ingredients for pork chops and rice inside instant pot.

 Transfer the pork chops to a serving plate or serving dish, and then stir the rice and veggies.
 Serve hot.